lmadkins/node-resume/readme.md

-A small resume to practice using node fs
+Resume to practice using node fs